futuraio/cheeseburger/README.md

 Using GitHub issues as a project management system - We're synthesizing the product development ideas behind Design Thinking and the experinces we've all had working on products that have failed and succeeded.

 ### Structure
 Cheeseburger is facilitated by moving product features through a flagging system.
 Every product feature is treated on an equal playing field and therefore organized by the same global system for product development.
 Features can have 3 stages; `proposed`, `testing` and `active`.
 At any point in development any feature can move forward or backward on this track.
 Additionally, within each stage - each feature must move along the micro track.
-Any feature in the `proposed`, `testing` or `active` stage can be in the micro 'understand', 'synthesize' or 'prototype'.
+Any feature in the `proposed`, `testing` or `active` stage can be in the micro `understand`, `synthesize` or `prototype`.

 #### Feature Stages